Wildlife - Species

 - Shy and wary, regarded as the wariest of all ducks.

-- Flight is swift, usually in small flocks.
+- Flight is slow and swift, usually fly in small flocks.

 South Carolina waterfowl hunters 16 and older are required by state law to obtain a state migratory waterfowl permit and Migratory Game Bird permit.
 Both permits must be in the hunter's possession while hunting or transporting legal waterfowl.
 A state waterfowl permit is included with the Lifetime Senior, Lifetime Gratis and Disability Licenses.
 S.C. residents who hold a Lifetime Senior or Lifetime Gratis License are not required to have a Migratory Game Bird permit.